 Creating a thoughtful re-engagement video for your employees may seem like a daunting task.
 Where do you begin?
 How do you fit enough information into a short, concise piece?

 To help alleviate those concerns, there are a few points that you should evaluate before jumping in.
 The basics are mapped out below.
-Remember, you don’t need to tell your viewer everything.
-You need to tell them enough to arouse excitement and make them feel re-energized about the work that they do for you every day.
+Remember, you don’t need to make it complicated.
+You need to communicate enough to arouse excitement and make them feel re-energized about the work that they do for you every day.

 Here are four things to remember.